Fusionmedstaff

 It’s the million-dollar question in any job interview.
 When a potential employer asks about your job history, they want to know your strengths and weaknesses, and the way you interact with others.
 However, they don't need the “Mean Girls” Burn Book version of your story, so save that for your friends.

 Talking badly about your former coworkers, place of employment, and bosses could make you look a little witchy.
-Of course, be honest about your current or past work (lying is no good, either), and here’s a pro tip in case things did end on a bad note: Simply saying something along the lines of, "There were some differences of opinion," is a good way to let your potential employer know there maybe was some conflict, but you're way better than that and don't need to stoop to trash-talking level.
+Of course, behonest about your current or past work (lying is no good, either), and here’s a pro tip in case things did end on a bad note: Simply saying something along the lines of, "There were some differences of opinion," is a good way to let your potential employer know there maybe was some conflict, but you're way better than that and don't need to stoop to trash-talking level.
 Look at you win!

 No. 6: You get distracted by your phone

-Preface your actions with a well-intentioned, "Would you mind if I showed you what I was thinking on this site?"
-After you're done, put it away.
-Don't leave your phone on the table, or glance at the time.
+Our smartphones house everything from apps to bank cards to video games.
+The hard truth is, it’s very disrespectful to get on your phone when having a conversation with anyone, especially your potential future employer.
+Out of sight, out of mind is the best motto in this case.
+Don’t leave it on the table or in your line of sight.
 Don't respond to dings and pings of new messages coming in.
 In fact, silence your phone altogether.
 Blatant disregard for phone etiquette makes you look super rude, and you don’t want that.

 Step no. 1: Don't over-analyze.

 It's really easy to get stuck in your own head and freak out if you think you did poorly in an interview.
 Just chill.
-Woo-sah, deep breaths.

 Take some time to reflect on your performance, but don't dwell.
-Instead, write down the things you think you messed up on, and see if there is any way to fix it.
-For instance, if you forgot some key information, send it along with a thank you email.
+Instead, write down the things you think you messed up on, and see if there is any way to fix them.
+For instance, if you forgot some key information, send it along with a thank-you email.
 Something as simple as, "Thank you for taking the time to meet with me today.
-It was great to hear about... (mention details of your interview).
+It was great to hear about...(mention details of your interview).
 One thing I realized I didn't mention was... (talk about your info here)."
-Don't bring up tiny faults and actions like failed eye contact or crossing your legs weird.
-Chances are you could be overthinking those things, and the interviewer may not have even noticed them to begin with.
+Definitely don’t overthink the small things like failed eye contact or sitting awkwardly.
+Chances are, you could be overthinking those things, and the interviewer may not have even noticed them to begin with.

 Step no. 2: Ask for another chance.